Notes on Quantum oscillation for Hatsugai-Kohmoto model: Conclusion and Future direction

 \section{Conclusion and Future direction}

 In conclusion, we have taken Hatsugai-Kohmoto model as an example to study the quantum oscillation behavior in strongly correlated system.
-With Luttinger approximation, it is found that the quantum oscillation indeed appears in non-Fermi liquid state and one can use Lifshitz-Kosevich-like formula to extract its basic properties.
-We have also performed a small size exact diagonolization calculation, its results exhibits certain oscillation behavior but we cannot extract exact value of oscillation period and amplitude.
-Therefore, we expect that future work on this interesting issue is highly desirable, particularly the large scale numerical simulation.
+With Luttinger's approximation, it is found that although the non-Fermi liquid state has no Landau quasiparticle, the quantum oscillation indeed appears and one can use Lifshitz-Kosevich-like formula to extract its basic properties.
+As a byproduct, Hofstadter butterfly exists in all phases of the ground-state whatever they are non-Fermi liquid or Mott insulator.
+We have also performed a small size exact diagonalization calculation, and its results exhibit certain oscillation behavior but we cannot extract exact value of oscillation period and amplitude.
+Therefore, we expect that future work on this interesting issue is highly desirable, particularly the large-scale numerical simulation.

-\emph{Note added}: After completing this work, we have noticed the paper of Leeb and Knolle,\cite{Leeb2023} whose results generally agree with ours though their calculation is based on the projection into Landau level.
+\emph{Note added}: After completing this work, we have noticed the paper of Leeb and Knolle,\cite{Leeb2023} whose results generally agree with ours though their calculation is based on the projection into Landau level and works in continuum limit.